 The answer lies in Credit Karma’s financial models that work their way with data.

-The company collects information from users and returns them recommended financial products based on their credit score, TechCrunch said.
+The company collects useful information from users and returns them recommended financial products based on their credit score, TechCrunch said.
 In addition, these products are tailored to their personal objectives, which could be transferring balances to cards with lower rates, collecting points or getting cash back on purchases.

 Credit Karma then passes users to companies offering the products, making money through qualified referrals.
 A new credit card customer, for instance, could be worth up to $700.